RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

     </iframe>
     <figcaption>
       <a href="#figure-4">Figure 4</a>.
-      The mean square error (MSE) between the estimtion of $$Z_1$$ from rectified flows induced from straight versus spherical interpolation decreases as the number of inference steps increases, reflecting their shared continuous-time limit.
+      The mean square error (MSE) between the estimtion of \(Z_1\) from rectified flows induced from straight versus spherical interpolation decreases as the number of inference steps increases, reflecting their shared continuous-time limit.
 Nevertheless, different discretization schemes produce varying performance when the step count is small.
     </figcaption>
   </figure>
 </div>

 In general, we may want to reduce these errors by seeking "straighter" trajectories when the Euler method is used for discretization.
-Note, however, when "curved" variants of the Euler method are employed, the notion of straightness must be adapted to account for the curvature inherent in the curved Euler method.
+Note, however, if "curved" variants of the Euler method are employed, the notion of straightness must be adapted to account for the curvature inherent in the curved Euler method.
 For further discussion, refer to [this blog](https://rectifiedflow.github.io/blog/2024/discretization/).

-Although it is challenging to predict the best inference interpolation scheme *a priori*, post-training conversion enables the selection of a scheme that yields better sampling results during inference in practice.
-Furthermore, one can take this a step further by directly optimizing the pointwise transform to minimize discretization error, without necessarily reasoning about which interpolation scheme it corresponds to.
-Specifically, this involves directly finding the pair \( (\phi_t, \tau_t) \) such that the Euler method applied to the transformed ODE, \( Z_t' = \phi_t(Z_{\tau_t}) \), is as accurate as possible.

-Although it is challenging to predict the best inference interpolation scheme *a priori*, the post-training conversion makes it possible to select the scheme that yields better sampling results during inference in practice.
-Furthermore, one can take this a step further by directly optimizing the pointwise transform to minimize discretization error, without necessarily reasoning about which interpolation scheme it corresponds to.
-Specifically, this involves directly finding the pair \( (\phi_t, \tau_t) \) such that the Euler method applied to the transformed ODE, \( Z_t' = \phi_t(Z_{\tau_t}) \), is as accurate as possible.
+Although it is challenging to predict the best inference interpolation scheme *a priori*, post-training conversion allows us to choose whichever scheme yields better sampling results in practice.
+Moreover, one can go a step further by directly optimizing the pointwise transform to minimize discretization error, without worrying about which interpolation scheme it corresponds to.
+Specifically, this involves directly finding the pair $$ (\phi_t, \tau_t)$$ such that the Euler method applied to the transformed ODE, $$Z_t' = \phi_t(Z_{\tau_t})$$, is as accurate as possible.

 ## Implications on Loss Functions